cabouman/mbirjax/docs/source/examples.rst

 Q: How can I do larger reconstructions?
 +++++++++++++++++++++++++++++++++++++++

+A: MBIRJAX runs on both CPU and GPU computers, but we strongly recommend the use of GPUs for large reconstructions since they are much faster.
+On a GPU, the size of the reconstruction is typically limited by the amount of GPU memory.
+So you should find a fast GPU with the largest possible memory.
+These days that is typically 40GB to 80GB of GPU memory.
+The GPU will be hosted on a CPU, and it is best if that CPU also has even a larger amount of memory, ideally greater than 200GB.

-A: Note that a 2K x 2K x 2K reconstruction occupies 32GB of memory, not counting the sinogram or memory needed for processing.
+Note that a 2K x 2K x 2K reconstruction occupies 32GB of memory, not counting the sinogram or memory needed for processing.
-If your reconstruction is too large for your GPU memory, MBIRJAX will use CPU memory for some processing and then transfer to GPU as needed; this reduces memory use but increases reconstruction time.
+If your reconstruction is too large for your GPU memory, MBIRJAX will use CPU memory for some processing and then transfer to the GPU as needed; this reduces memory use but increases reconstruction time.
 If you have no GPU or your GPU memory is small relative to the problem size, then all processing is done on the CPU.

 If you have a parallel beam system, you can select a subset of rows of your sinogram, reconstruct them separately, and then